-Mr. Wagner stated the days of coal inventory supply at Schahfer was approximately 53 days (unchanged from the prior quarter) at the end of the reconciliation period.
+Mr. Wagner stated the days of coal inventory supply at Schahfer was approximately 58 days (up five days from the prior quarter) at the end of the reconciliation period.
 He testified solid railroad performance and lower consumption resulted in relatively stable inventory at Schahfer.
-Michigan City's PRB coal inventory was at 36 days and the NAPP inventory was at 40 days at the end of the reconciliation period.
-Mr. Wagner testified NIPSCO has made every reasonable effort to acquire fuel so as to provide electricity to its retail customers at the lowest fuel cost reasonably possible.
+Michigan City's PRB coal inventory was at 22 days and the NAPP inventory was at 35 days at the end of the reconciliation period.
+Mr. Wagner testified NIPSCO has made every reasonable effort to acquire fuel to provide electricity to its retail customers at the lowest fuel cost reasonably possible.

-Mr. Wagner testified NIPSCO's fleet size was 923 railcars (seven sets with 5.2% spares) at the end of the reconciliation period.
-The typical spare railcar pool ranges between three and eight percent.
-NIPSCO is collecting railcars for return and this has led to variations in the spare railcar count.
-Mr. Wagner testified during the reconciliation period NIPSCO utilized roughly 50% of its railcar fleet.
-He explained NIPSCO stored two sets at Schahfer at the start of the reconciliation period and stored three sets there at the end of the period.
-This was largely due to station maintenance outages (planned and unplanned) and lower energy prices.
+Mr. Wagner testified NIPSCO's fleet size was 866 railcars (six sets with 13.4% spares) at the end of the reconciliation period.
+The typical spare railcar pool ranges between 3% and 8%.
+NIPSCO is actively collecting railcars for return, and this has led to variations in the spare railcar count.
+According to Mr. Wagner, during the reconciliation period, NIPSCO utilized roughly 53% of its railcar fleet.
+He explained that NIPSCO stored three sets at Schahfer at the start of the reconciliation period and had two sets stored there at the end of the period.
+This was largely due to lower consumption due to station maintenance outages (planned and unplanned).
 Michigan City held one set at the station and one set was stored with the Chicago South Shore Railroad due to lower than anticipated consumption.
-NIPSCO continuously evaluates its railcar needs based on demand and railroad performance estimates.
-NIPSCO determined that the fleet size should be reduced to 784 railcars (six-unit trains with roughly 4% spares).
-NIPSCO is in the process of returning 262 railcars by the end of 2023.
-Mr. Wagner explained that to support this effort, Schahfer personnel collected and assembled 128 railcars during February, March, and April 2023 and this group of cars was delivered to the lease return location during the second week of May.
-NIPSCO will continue to use commercially reasonable efforts to return the remaining 137 cars to the lessor before the end of the year.
+Michigan City was returned to service in late July and the fleet utilization was 72% at the end of the reconciliation period.
+NIPSCO continuously evaluates its railcar needs considering peak demand, delivery requirements (forecasted and actual), and railroad performance.
+NIPSCO determined that the fleet size should be reduced to 784 railcars (six-unit trains with roughly 4% spares) during 2023.
+Consistent with that plan, NIPSCO returned 180 railcars since the beginning of 2023 through the end of the reconciliation period and will return another 82 railcars by the end of the 2023.
+Consumption during 2023 has trended well below forecast and coal shipments were reduced to manage inventory levels.
+This dynamic has impeded NIPSCO's ability to sort, collect, and provide cars to the return location.
+Inconsistent railroad service also hampered railcar return efforts.
+NIPSCO will continue to use commercially reasonable efforts to return the remaining cars to the lessor before the end of the year.

-Mr. Wagner testified NIPSCO is reducing the fleet size by 262 railcars in 2023 to mitigate expense.
-During the reconciliation period, 123 railcars were delivered to the return location and two additional cars were scrapped and removed from the lease.
-NIPSCO also stored one set of railcars at a third-party location as it generally does when Michigan City enters a planned maintenance outage or if market conditions keep the unit in service.
-NIPSCO will utilize Michigan City's or Schahfer's trackage (a zero-cost option) or sublease railcars to minimize cost, whenever possible.
-Mr. Guerrettaz testified the OUCC will continue to review NIPSCO's railcar fleet size.
-The OUCC asked for additional information for the FAC 141 audit because it noted railcar maintenance cost per ton is projected to increase materially.
+Mr. Wagner testified that during the reconciliation period, NIPSCO returned 123 railcars and 57 more railcars were delivered to the return location.
+At the beginning of the reconciliation period, NIPSCO also stored one set of railcars at a third-party location as is typical when Michigan City enters a planned maintenance outage or if market conditions keep the unit in service.
+The set was removed from storage during the reconciliation period when Michigan City returned to service.
+Whenever possible, NIPSCO will utilize Michigan City's or Schahfer's trackage (a zerocost option) or sublease railcars to minimize cost.
+Mr. Guerrettaz testified that NIPSCO presented a detailed "Railcar Fleet Plan" during the audit, which projects railcars out until November 2025, including the train cycle times in days.
+He stated the chart presented by NIPSCO was very helpful during the audit and that the OUCC will continue to review NIPSCO's railcar fleet size.